Statement on Intellectual Property

 • Was I getting paid to work on a research project?

-• Was I receiving funds from the Institute other than financial aid?
+• Was I receiving funds from the Academy other than financial aid?

 • Was I collaborating with other researchers or faculty on campus?

 SEA Resources: Funds, space, personnel, or facilities used to support research and scholarship, including direct funding such as gifts, contracts, grants, and Academy-allocated funds; laboratory space or shared research facilities; and supervision or employment, including student employment, on any such Institute-funded scholarship or research.
 Ordinary use of resources generally made available to faculty for teaching and research, such as classroom resources, support for educational program activities (e.g., for class projects), office, computer, computer infrastructure, administrative support and supplies, and library resources shall not be deemed significant use of SEA Resources for the purposes of this policy.

 The Academy library collects a wide variety of materials in print and electronic format and makes them available to faculty, staff and students at the Academy in keeping with national Copyright Law.
 The library complies fully with copyright law in its collection development activities, its electronic licensing of products and in its borrowing and lending activities.

 The copyright law of the Kingdom of Saudi Arabia governs the making of reproductions of copyrighted material, including photocopying, printing, and downloading.
 Any individual who uses such a reproduction for purposes in excess of "fair use" may be liable for copyright infringement.

 Under certain conditions specified in the law, libraries, information centers and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction should only be used for the purpose of research, private study, or scholarship.
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of 'fair usage', that user may be liable for copyright infringement.